Car Insurance in Spain for Expats (2026): Cost, Requirements, Foreign Licences & Coverage

 Related Insurance Products

-FAQs — Car Insurance in Spain
+FAQs — Car Insurance in Spain for Expats

-Is car insurance mandatory?
+- Is car insurance mandatory in Spain?

-Can I use foreign insurance?
+- Can I use foreign car insurance in Spain?

 Tailored policies for expats, foreign licences and imported vehicles.